Pacific Northwest: Geology

 The Northwest is still highly geologically active, with both active volcanoes and geologic faults.

 The last known great earthquake in the northwest was the 1700 Cascadia earthquake.
 The geological record reveals that "great earthquakes" (those with moment magnitude 8 or higher) occur in the Cascadia subduction zone about every 500 years on average, often accompanied by tsunamis.
 There is evidence of at least 13 events at intervals from about 300 to 900 years.

-Active volcanoes in the region include Mount Garibaldi, Mount Baker, Mount Rainier, Mount St. Helens, Mount Adams, Mount Hood, Mount Meager, Mount Jefferson, Mount Shasta, and Glacier Peak.
+Active volcanoes in the region include Mount Garibaldi, Mount Baker, Mount Rainier, Mount St. Helens, Mount Adams, Mount Hood, Mount Meager, Mount Jefferson, Mount Shasta, Lassen Peak and Glacier Peak.

 Geography

 The Pacific Northwest is a diverse geographic region, dominated by several mountain ranges, including the Coast Mountains, the Cascade Range, the Olympic Mountains, the Columbia Mountains, and the Rocky Mountains.
 The highest peak in the Pacific Northwest is Mount Rainier, in the Washington Cascades, at 14410 ft.
 Immediately inland from the Cascade Range are broad, generally dry plateaus.
 In the US, this region is known as the Columbia Plateau, while in British Columbia, it is the Interior Plateau, also called the Fraser Plateau.
 The Columbia Plateau was the scene of massive ice-age floods, and as a consequence, there are many coulees, canyons, and the Channeled Scablands.
 Much of the plateau, especially in eastern Washington, is irrigated farmland.
 The Columbia River cuts a deep and wide gorge around the rim of the Columbia Plateau and through the Cascade Range on its way to the Pacific Ocean.

 Because many areas have plentiful rainfall and mild summers, the Pacific Northwest has some of North America's most lush and extensive forests, which are extensively populated with Coast Douglas fir trees, the second tallest growing evergreen conifer on earth.
 The region also contains specimens of the tallest trees on earth, the coast redwoods, in southwestern Oregon, but the largest of these trees are located just south of the California border in northwestern California.
-Coastal forests in some areas are classified as temperate rain forest.
+Coastal forests in some areas are classified as temperate rainforest.

 Coastal features are defined by the interaction with the Pacific and the North American continent.
 The coastline of the Pacific Northwest is dotted by numerous fjords, bays, islands, and mountains.
 Some of these features include the Oregon Coast, Burrard Inlet, Puget Sound, and the highly complex fjords of the British Columbia Coast and Southeast Alaska.
 The region has one of the world's longest fjord coastlines.